Roblox/tarmac/README.md

 ## Basic Example
 **The [examples](examples) folder contains small, working projects using different features from Tarmac.**

 Tarmac is configured by a [TOML](https://github.com/toml-lang/toml) file in the root of a project named `tarmac.toml`.
-This is where you can configure where Tarmac will look for assets and what it will do with them.
+Tarmac uses this file to determine where to look for assets and what to do with them.

 To tell Tarmac to manage PNG files in a folder named `assets`, you can use: